Brick bonds is the arrangement of bricks in a wall or column like structure.

 This type of bond is particularly used for building the garden or boundary wall.

-In the case of such a bond, the height of the wall should not exceed 2 meters and the thickness of the wall is one brick thick.
+In this bond, the height of the wall should not exceed 2 meters and the thickness of the wall is one brick thick.

-When bonds in which bricks are placed on inclination in the direction of the wall, it is called a ‘ranking bond’, this type of bond is used in a thick wall.
+When brick bonds in which bricks are placed on inclination in the direction of the wall called a ranking bond, this type of bond is used in a thick wall.

-The longitudinal stability of the wall is higher in the case of ranking bonds and therefore in such a bond is provided in the thicker wall of the English bond, the longitudinal stability of the English bond increased.
+The longitudinal stability of the wall is higher in the case of ranking bonds therefore in such a bond is provided in the thicker wall of the english bond, the longitudinal stability is increased.

-Herringbone bond & Diagonal ligament are types of racking bonds.
+Herringbone bond & Diagonal bond are types of racking bonds.